-Potatoes start turning green when they are exposed to light.
+Exposure to light makes potatoes turn green.
 The green itself isn’t a problem — it’s chlorophyll.
-But the same conditions that cause the potato to produce chlorophyll also cause it to produce solanine, a natural toxin that causes nausea and other intestinal upsets.
-If you get enough of it, it could cause neurological problems.
-But the solanine accumulates in the same areas as the chlorophyll, so it’s easy to see where it is.
+But the same conditions that cause the potato to produce chlorophyll also cause it to produce solanine.
+Solanine is a mild natural toxin that causes nausea and other intestinal upsets.
+If you get enough of it, it can cause neurological problems.
+You can’t see solanine but since it accumulates in the same areas as the chlorophyll, it’s easy to know where it is.

-Okay, if you want to be totally safe, you’d never eat a potato that has even the tiniest bit of green on it.
-But if you wanted to be totally safe, you wouldn’t head out cruising.
-So here’s my disclaimer: I’m offering the following information to be helpful in making your own decision, but I won’t be liable for your decision.
+So the question is “Can you eat green potatoes?”
+If you want to be totally safe, you’d never eat a potato that has even the tiniest bit of green on it.
+So here’s my disclaimer: I’m offering the following information to help you make your own decision, but I won’t be liable for your decision.

-So if you have some potatoes that are going green, use them in dishes where they are peeled, instead of baking them or otherwise leaving the skin on.
-Experts also suggest that even peeled, don’t eat more than a couple per week as your body takes about one day to clear any trace amounts of solanine.
+If you have some potatoes that are turning green, use them in dishes where they are peeled instead of baking them or otherwise leaving the skin on.
+Experts also suggest that even peeled, don’t eat more than a couple of greenish potatoes per week as your body takes about one day to clear any trace amounts of solanine.
 Eating them every day could cause the toxin to build up.

 There’s solanine in the eyes too — in fact, it’s more concentrated there.
 So be sure to completely cut any eyes out.
 Don’t just break off any growth, actually cut the eye itself out of the potato.

-Here’s the good news in all this: store your potatoes correctly (read how), and they won’t turn green or grow eyes, so you won’t have to worry about them!
+Here’s the good news in all this: store your potatoes correctly and they won’t turn green or grow eyes, so you won’t have to worry about them!